-- · Pinch two fingers together to zoom out.

-- · Spread two fingers apart to zoom in.
+- · Pinch two fingers together to zoom out. - · Spread two fingers apart to zoom in.

-- Drag the screen to pan, and then select + or to zoom, if necessary.

 Marking a Waypoint on the Radar Screen

 - 1 From a radar screen, select a location. - 2 Select on a combination screen or Create Waypoint on a full screen.